-9.03 Where a regular position or a term position of ten (10) months, or greater is to be filled, the Dean shall establish an advisory committee to assist the Dean with the interviewing and relative assessment of the candidate(s).
+9.03 Where a regular position or a term position of ten (10) months, or greater, is to be filled, the Dean shall establish an advisory committee to assist the Dean with the interviewing and relative assessment of the candidate(s).
 The Committee shall consist of the Dean as Chair, the Associate Dean(s), at least two tenured members of the Collegiate Faculty, and a person who is knowledgeable of human rights and employment equity practices in recruitment.
 Whenever possible, the two faculty representatives shall be from the appropriate discipline area.
 Normally, where a term position of less than ten (10) months with a minimum teaching load of three (3) sections is to be filled, an advisory committee shall also be established to assist the Dean with the interviewing and relative assessment of the candidate(s).

 9.04 Instructor positions shall be posted to the University website for a period of not less than five (5) teaching days.
 The posting shall include a statement of duties and required qualifications.
 It shall also include the following statements: “Instructors of The Collegiate are represented by the University of Winnipeg Faculty Association (Collegiate Unit).
 The appointment and employment of an Instructor is subject to the provisions of the UWFA (Collegiate) Collective Agreement which can be accessed on the University website at www.uwinnipeg.ca/index/hr-colagr.”